Sri Lankan hip-hop: History

 Bathiya and Santhush and Randhir collaborated on the first hip hop remix song "Siri Sangabodhi".
 The DeLon remix of M.I.A.'s "Paper Planes" was another notable milestone.
 The selfie rap phenomenon of 2015 is thought to have helped promote and popularise hip hop among a wider audience, after a lull spanning several years in the lead-up.

 Since 2015, Hustler Bhai has been producing gangsta rap as a rapper, music director, and video director in both Tamil and Sinhala languages.
 In 2020, he released a tribute song for the Indian movie KGF, titled Monster.
 In 2025, he released the first gangsta short film titled Mafia.

-Prabuddha Dissanayake, aka Pcx1 Present, has made a name for himself as the fastest young rapper in Sri Lanka (2024).
-His impressive ability to deliver rap verses at incredible speeds, such as performing Charitha Attalage's "Galana Gaga" at 3.0 times the original speed, has earned him comparisons to global rap icons like Eminem.
-Record-breaking feat of articulating 80 words in just 18 seconds showcase his exceptional technical skills and rigorous practice.

 Sri Lankan hip hop has grown from a niche status to a mainstay in the local music industry in less than two decades, with a few of them even going international.

+“Kuddah”, released by Smokio in January 2026, surpassed one million views within 24 hours.
+The music video was edited and color graded by Wagmee.